AFM-SPM/TopoStats/docs/installation.md

 and use for running your analysis.
 Please see the [usage](usage) section for more information on running TopoStats.

 ### Cloning from GitHub

+**NB** Cloning and installing from GitHub is only required if you wish to contribute to or debug problems with TopoStats, if you only intend on using it then please install from PyPI.

 If you do not have Git already installed please see [Git](#git).
 If you intend to contribute to the development of TopoStats please read through the [contributing](contributing) section.